lnemsick-simp/pupmod-simp-libkv/Design.md

 #### Common Function Options

-Each libkv Puppet function will have an optional `backend_options` Hash parameter.
+Each libkv Puppet function will have an optional `options` Hash parameter.
 This parameter can be used to specify global libkv options and/or the specific backend to use (with or without backend-specific configuration).
 This Hash will be merged with the configuration found in the `libkv::options`` Hiera